haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

 - **Exception**
   - Is run when there is an unhandled exception thrown in the processing of an action method.
   - Covers the whole lifetime of the action, from the initial authorization filters through the result filter.
+- When using an attribute, you can apply it as described in AttributeTargets (controller classes or actio nmethods) or you can employ it globally.
+- To ensure it runs on every method, every time, add it to your global filters.
+  - You do this by adding them in App_Start/FilterConfig.cs in the RegisterGlobalFilters method:
+  - filters.Add(new MyCustomAttribute());
+- Custom controller factories are usually for support of DI and Inversion of control (IoC).
+  - Another reason is passing in service reference or data repository information.
+Basically, any time you need to create a controller in a way that is not supported by the basic functionality.
+- **Summary**
+  - One of the most powerful extensibility points, and likely the most used one, is the action filter.
+    - You can overwrite an existing action filter to add custom functionality, or you can create your own filter.
+    - The action filter enables you to get into the processing stack before the action gets executed, or immediately after the action gets executed.
+  - You can add a result filter, which is like an action filter but for action results.
+It has two methods: OnResultingExecuting and OnResultExecuted.
+  - You can create a custom controller factory that enables you to make nontraditional decisions about how your controllers are constructed.
+This kind of approach is useful when you need to pass inc ertain information such as dependencies or runtime references.
+  - Overriding a view engine enables you to interject additional business logic into the HTML rendering.
+If your needs are more extensive than adding behaviour, such as replacing behaviour or wanting to support a syntax different from Razor or ASPX, you can create and register your own custom view engine.
+  - Model binding is a vehicle for facilitating one- and two-way communication between the view/form items and a model in the application.
+Sometimes there is no direct correlation between the two values.
+In those cases, custom model binding is a good way to pull that out of a controller and make it testable and reusable.
+  - The default route handler gives the developer a lot of flexibility in defining routes, but sometimes you might need additional or different functionality.
+ASP.NET MVC 4 enables you to create custom route handlers that support your need to interpret URLs differently.
+As with the other customization choices, you can either override the existing default functionality to add your required logic or you can comepletely replace it.